-- This Commercial Case provides evidence on the commercial viability of the A1307 CSET Phase 2 scheme proposal and the procurement strategy that will be used to engage the market. - A number of procurement strategies, methods, frameworks and contract types have been considered for the project, with the advantages and disadvantages of each evaluated to arrive at an emerging preferred procurement route for delivery of the scheme. - The preferred tendering procedure at this stage (OBC) is a Restricted Procedure, giving bidders a well-defined tender package to price against, with variant tenders accepted to allow for alternative solutions to be proposed. - The emerging preferred procurement strategy at this stage (OBC) in the development of A1307 CSET Phase 2 is the appointment of a contractor under a design and build contract.
+- A number of procurement strategies, methods, frameworks and contract types have been considered for the C2C project and the advantages and disadvantages of each evaluated to arrive at an emerging preferred procurement route for delivery of the scheme. - The emerging preferred procurement strategy at this stage (OBC) in the development of C2C is the appointment of a contractor under a design and build contract.
 As GCP would enter into a single contract relationship, there would be early collaboration between the contractor and designer.
-Further, it is also the most cost-effective procurement method and allows the scheme programme to progress without significant delay. - Currently there is not a preferred framework for the appointment of Contractors as the estimated construction cost of the CSET scheme is greater than the maximum contract value applicable to the EHA framework and the SCAPE framework is based on a single source direct appointment and as such would not give rise to value for money on a commission of this scope. - The preferred framework for appointment of a Consultant remains to be determined, however it is recommended that any consultancy services are directly awarded under the dedicated CCC Project Management and Services Framework. - It is recommended that NEC4 contract is adopted for delivery as it is recommended by the Cabinet Office, encourages co-operation between parties and has an 'Early Warning' feature to promote a proactive approach to risk resolution.
+Further, it is also the most cost-effective procurement method. - It is recommended that any consultancy services are directly awarded under the dedicated CCC Project Management and Services Framework. - It is recommended that NEC4 is adopted for delivery as it is recommended by the Cabinet Office, encourages co-operation between parties and has an 'Early Warning' feature to promote a proactive approach to risk resolution.
 The recommended preferred contract conditions at this stage are a Target Cost Contract with Activity Schedule as the financial risks are shared between by the employer and the contractor in a way which should ensure the contractor is motivated to carry out the works as cost efficiently as possible.
 Further, payment on completion of activities encourages progress. - It is recommended that an NEC Project Manager and Supervisor are appointed, with their main roles focused on coordination and liaison with the works main contractor and design partners, establishment of procedures and protocols, provision of a permanent site presence to manage the NEC4 contract communications and maintenance of site records.
 Liaison with key stakeholders including landowners alongside GCP should also be considered as a key role.